Nebraska Public Media: Television

 In 1974, Nebraska ETV adopted a new logo – a red stylized abstract "N" formed from two trapezoids.
 A year later, NBC unveiled the same logo that Nebraska ETV was using, but for the blue coloring of the right trapezoid in the NBC logo.
 The commission sued NBC for trademark infringement in February 1976, a suit which generated national attention.
 In an out-of-court settlement, Nebraska ETV agreed to allow NBC to keep its logo.
 In return, NBC donated a color mobile unit and other equipment totaling over $800,000.
 It also paid the commission an additional $55,000 for the costs of rolling out a new logo and eliminating the old logo from all advertising; Nebraska ETV's new logo was unveiled in late 1976.

 A CPB study, Study of School Use of Television and Video, found Reading Rainbow (a co-production of NET and Buffalo, New York's WNED-TV until 2006) to be the most used and viewed children's television program in America during the 1990–1991 school year.

-Since 1974, NET has operated a studio in Omaha, on the campus of the University of Nebraska–Omaha.
-It is primarily used when KYNE breaks off from the state network to broadcast programming of specific interest to the Omaha market.
+Since 1974, NET has operated a studio in Omaha, on the campus of the University of Nebraska Omaha.
+It is primarily used when KYNE breaks off from the network to broadcast programming of specific interest to the Omaha market.

 In January 2005, Nebraska ETV and Nebraska Public Radio were united under a single name, Nebraska Educational Telecommunications.

 In May 2021, NET changed its name to Nebraska Public Media to more accurately represent the organization's entire impact.

 Radio

-The Educational Television Commission had its mission broadened to radio in 1984, but it was 1989 before it could begin the groundwork for building a statewide public radio network.
+The Educational Television Commission had its mission broadened to radio in 1986, but it was 1989 before it could begin the groundwork for building a statewide public radio network.
 For many years, there were only two NPR members in the entire state—Omaha's KIOS and Lincoln's KUCV, which had signed on in 1974.
 In 1989, however, UNL bought KUCV from Union College.
 KUCV officially relaunched from its new studios on October 10, 1989.
-In 2001, KUCV moved from 90.9 FM (where it had been since its sign-on) to 91.1.
+In 2001, KUCV moved from 90.9 FM (where it had been since 1980) to 91.1.

 In 1990, the commission opened stations in Alliance, Lexington, Columbus, Norfolk, and Hastings.
 North Platte, Bassett, Merriman, and Chadron followed in 1991.
 The entire Nebraska Public Radio Network (NPRN) was formally dedicated on October 8 in a special ceremony, broadcast live on NPRN and NETV.

 The Nebraska Educational Telecommunications Facilities Corporation was established to facilitate lease/purchase of the GTE SpaceNet 3 transponder.